 buy me a coffee on Ko-fi, or

 Most people think of charity shops when they want to rehome items and they are great for items in perfect condition of a general nature, i.e. clothes, accessories, homeware.
-They are not good for specific things, bulky things, or things not easily recognised.
-I’ve previously listed what to recycle/donate where, which will give you a general idea of how best to recycle and donate more unusual things.
-In that arrticle I mention using online market places to rehome items but not how.
-That’s what this article is about!
+However charity shops are not good for unusual or bulky things, but fear not there’s usually a home for everything and I’ve written up a guide on what to recycle/donate where, to match you up with the best option for your more unusual things.

-The best know online market place if of course eBay, and this is still the best place to sell rare items or items of high value.
-I don’t tend to use eBay because I don’t, 1) have items of high value, 2) want to get into posting items and 3) be paid via PayPal.
 Because I prefer the collect and cash option I use Irish online market places.
-I’ve tried rehoming on Done Deal, Adverts, Gumtree, Jumbletown (free items only) and Freetrade (free items only) and my fav is Adverts.
-I’ve found that it has the most users and so things tend to go quicker on it.
-I also like that my contact details aren’t published and that you can see the rating of bidders.
+To date I’ve tried Done Deal, Adverts, Gumtree, and Jumbletown (free items only.
+By far my favourite and most successful experience to date has been with Adverts.ie.
+Most items I post on this tend to go very quickly and I like that my contact details aren’t published and that you can see the rating of bidders before deciding who to sell to.
 Other websites that I haven’t tried yet and might be worth considering include Add

-Rehoming things online is far more time consuming that donating to charity shops so here are my tips for maximising your success rate.
+Rehoming things online is far more time consuming that donating to charity shops so here are my tips for maximising your success rate of selling online.

-- Time your ads.
-Most people seem to check online market places in the evening so upload your ads then.
+Most people heck online market places in the evening so upload your ads then.
 Avoid uploading at weekends as there is generally little traffic then, except for Sunday night when people seem to go online again.

-- The first day you post the item will generally be when you get the most interest, because the item is listed high on the category.
-Try and find a buyer then if at all possible because once the item goes off the first search page it’s harder to rehome.
+This is the day items generate the most interest, primarily because it’s listed near the top of the category.
+Aim to find a buyer then if at all possible because once the item goes off the first search page it’s harder to rehome.

 - Include the brand name, model name and number in the description if you can.
 It’ll mean your item pops up if someone googles an item, meaning you might unintentionally win someone over to second-hand shopping!